What is Insolvent?

-- Cash Flow Insolvency → The company’s free cash flow (FCF) is inadequate to pay its debts and debt-like obligations on the maturity date.
+- Cash Flow Insolvent → The company’s free cash flow (FCF) is inadequate to pay its debts and debt-like obligations on the maturity date.

-- Balance Sheet Insolvency → The company’s balance sheet consists of liabilities far in excess of its assets.
+- Balance Sheet Insolvent → The company’s balance sheet consists of liabilities far in excess of its assets.

 In either case, the insolvent company is unable to service its interest payments or repay its outstanding debts (and related liabilities).

 Cash flow insolvency is usually the result of an unpredicted trigger (i.e. performing far below expectations or due to an unexpected event such as a global supply chain shortage or pandemic), whereas balance sheet insolvency stems from management neglect of downside risk and overconfidence in future profits and free cash flow (FCF) generation.